AI-FORM Case Study

 The initial simulation result - Serious wrinkle and crack existed in the oil panel

-- The oil panel part has a complex shape, uneven drawing depth and big saddle feature on parts, which is very easy to cause wrinkle and crack during the stamping process.
+- The oil panel part has a complex shape, uneven drawing depth and big saddle feature on parts, so that it is very easy to cause wrinkle and crack during the stamping process.
 It is necessary to optimize the initial blank sheet size, holding force, drawbead shape and dimension to balance the material flow and avoid defects.

-- The traditional method is combining different conditions for CAE simulation and choice the best one.
-But this method takes a long time, low efficiency, and quite difficult to find the best solution.
-So the full integrated automatic optimization is required to solve this problem.
+- The traditional method is combining different conditions for CAE simulation and choose the best one.
+But this method takes a long time and it has a low efficiency,hence it is quite difficult to find the best solution.
+Hence the fully integrated automatic optimization is required to solve this problem.

 According to the initial simulation, in order to find the best working window, the following geometry parameters and process variables were selected:

 - The dimension of the blank sheet (offset of BS in the figure below)